Bhawani Singh

 Brigadier Maharaja Sawai Bhawani Singh MVC (22 October 1931 – 17 April 2011) was an officer in the Indian Army and an entrepreneur.
+He was last official Maharaja of Jaipur from 1970-1971.

 Singh served in the Indian army from 1951 to 1975.
-In the Indo-Pakistani War of 1971, he was decorated with the Maha Vir Chakra, the country's second-highest award for gallantry in the face of the enemy.
+In the Indo-Pakistani War of 1971, he was decorated with the Maha Vir Chakra and also he captured Pakistan district Chachro, which remained under India's control for eleven months.
+The country's second-highest award for gallantry in the face of the enemy.
 He later served as an advisor to the Indian forces in Sri Lanka.
 After retirement, he served as India's High Commissioner to Brunei.
 He oversaw the management of Rambagh Palace which had been converted into a hotel.